SmartRoo/smartroo.github.io/pages/pages-root-folder/index.md

   title: "Personal Uses"
   url: 'http://phlow.github.io/feeling-responsive/blog/'
   image: personal_use.jpg
-  text: 'Driving score
+  text: '**-Driving score**
-Shows you how safe of a driver you are.
-It checks your speed, braking  and acceleration habits against  your car model Connected cars
+Shows how safe of a driver you are.
+It checks your speed, braking  and acceleration habits against your car model **-Connected cars**
-Access Internet and a variety of sensors, and thus able to send and receive signals, sense the physical environment around them, and interact with other vehicles or entities.'
+Access Internet, send and receive signals, sense the physical environment and interact with other vehicles or entities **-Realtime Tracking**
+Locate your loved ones or make sure your precious car is where it should be '

 widget2:
   title: "Business Uses"